pranaynotparnay/-B20AI030_LAB_3/README.md

 # -B20AI030_LAB_3
-All the data used in the notebook are in the IND_adm.zipFOLDER
+All the data used in the notebook are in the DATA.zip FOLDER